testsleeekGithub/trex/doc/options.rst

 Command line options
 ====================

-Spyder's command line options are the following:
+TRex's command line options are the following:

 Options:
-  -h, --help            show this help message and exit --new-instance        Run a new instance of Spyder, even if the single
+  -h, --help            show this help message and exit --new-instance        Run a new instance of TRex, even if the single
                         instance mode has been turned on (default) --defaults            Reset configuration settings to defaults --reset               Remove all configuration files!
-  --optimize            Optimize Spyder bytecode (this may require
+  --optimize            Optimize TRex bytecode (this may require
                         administrative privileges)
   -w WORKING_DIRECTORY, --workdir=WORKING_DIRECTORY
                         Default working directory